 - 1. Design building entry and exits that can be operated manually - 2.
 Roof materials should satisfy Class A of CAN/ULC-S107, standard test methods for Fire Tests of Roof coverings - 3.
 Cladding materials must be ignition-resistant, with a flame spread rating of less than 25, and all penetrations in the exterior wall cladding should be sealed with no gaps greater than 3 mm - 4.
 Glazing must have minimum one pane of tempered or heat-strengthened glass - 5.
 Exterior doors must be made of non-combustible assemblies - 6.
 Finishes for eaves, soffits and roof projections must be non-combustible materials - 7.
 Vents must resist the intrusion of flames and embers and should be screened with non-combustible wire mesh (openings no larger than 3 mm) - 8.
 Decks, balconies and other building attachments must be constructed from materials that are non-combustible (or combustible materials, such that construction is solid and continuous without slots or other openings larger than 3 mm) - 9.
 Screens, rails and shelters within 10 m of the building should be constructed using non-combustible materials - 10.
-Landscaping within 1.5 m from the building face should include plants selected from FireSmartBC's fire-resistant plant list wherever possible - 11.
-Irrigation systems should be in good working order and operational beyond the plant establishment period - 12.
+Landscaping within 1.5 m from the building face should include plants selected from FireSmart BC's fire-resistant plant list wherever possible - 11.
+All trees should be planted a minimum 2m from the face of the building - 12.
+Irrigation systems should be in good working order and operational beyond the plant establishment period - 13.
 Landscape maintenance must include the removal of all combustible debris from planting beds as part of regular landscape maintenance